castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 database to prefilter, sort, slice and dice the data for us, as this is more efficient than fetching the data a piece at a time and doing the work in Perl.
-DBIx::Class allows you to use Perl data structures and methods to describe the intented query, and then optimises the result into SQL.
+DBIx::Class allows you to use Perl data structures and methods to describe the intended query, and then optimises the result into SQL.
 The main method we will need is `search`, with various conditions and attributes.